 During the establishment of a wholly-owned foreign enterprise in China, foreign companies must provide a valid registered address to the local authorities (either a plant for manufacturing or an office for other types of foreign enterprises).
 The workplace of a WOFE cannot be in a residential or living arrangement building nor a living arrangement and business (R&C) joined building.

 Some cities allow a virtual address to be chosen as a registered address for Consulting WFOEs.
-Such a service can be provided by New Horizons Global Partners.
+Such a service can be provided by Horizons.
 The registered address during establishment must match the specified operational location.

 Choosing a Company Name